 Fort Leavenworth, KS 66027-1416

 Each meal prepared at USD 207 is under the guidance of the USDA School Nutrition Program.
-The meals have specific amounts of required whole grains, meats or meat alternates, fruits, vegetables and of course milk.
+The meals have specific amounts of required whole grains, meats or meat alternates, fruits, vegetables, and of course milk.
 The USDA has loosened requirements for meal modification that can be made within the meal pattern that we are serving.
 In other words, if your child is allergic to strawberries we can make the meal adjustment with another fruit.
-If your child has a lactose sensitivity or egg or milk we have the substitutions available that does not affect the parameters of the meal requirements.
+If your child has a lactose sensitivity or egg or milk we have the substitutions available that do not affect the parameters of the meal requirements.
 Simply notify the nurse at your child’s school and she will notify us.

-Thank you for your Service and we wish you a wonderful school year
+Thank you for your service and we wish you a wonderful school year